GO-NeRF: Generating Objects in Neural Radiance Fields for Virtual Reality Content Creation

-Our method can leverage scene context for object generation and achieve good performance on both feed-forward and $360^o$ scenes.
-As shown in Fig.~\ref{fig:comparison} last row, the generated cat has a different style in different scenes where the cat is more like a painting in the stylized scene.
-The generated fruits are correctly placed on the table and the shallow shadow around the base of the basket makes it scene-harmonic.
-When compared with manual placement, our results are more photo-realistic, such as the cat and fruits.
-We suspect that the photo-realistic scene context has influences on generation reality.
-Additionally, our approach composites generated objects into the scene employing optimized opacity maps (last-row bottom right), which accurately describe the silhouette of generated objects and thus preserve scene context unintended to be modified.
+Our method achieves good performance on both forward-facing and $360^o$ scenes.
+In \cref{fig:comparison} last row, the cat exhibits varying appearances in different scenes, where the cat resembles a painting in the stylized scene.
+The generated fruits are realistically placed on the table, and the plausible shadow around the base of the basket enhances the composition quality.
+When compared to manual placement, our results are more realistic.
+We suspect that the photo-realistic environment positively contributes to the realism of generated objects.
+Additionally, our approach composites generated objects into the scene employing optimized opacity maps (last-row bottom right), which accurately describe the silhouette of generated objects, thus preserving unchanged scene content.
 Please refer to the supplementary material for video results.